 CoSA - Concerning The Spiritual in Art

-CoSA is a collaboration between the artists Inger-Reidun Olsen and Marianne Skjeldal (LATERNA) and Thale Fastvold and Tanja Thorjussen (LOCUS).
-Through our various artistic practices in performance art, dance, photography and drawing, LATERNA and LOCUS are collaborating in exploring the spiritual in contemporary art as well as researching the spiritual in art that unfolded 100 years ago in Europe.
-Through our collaboration we merge performative- and visual arts traditions and share knowledge and experience from each practice.
+CoSA startet out as a collaboration between the artists Inger-Reidun Olsen and Marianne Skjeldal (LATERNA) and Thale Fastvold and Tanja Thorjussen (LOCUS) in 2016.
+Through our various artistic practices in performance art, dance, photography and drawing, LATERNA and LOCUS collaborated from 2016-2018 in exploring the spiritual in contemporary art as well as researching the spiritual in art that unfolded 100 years ago in Europe.
+Through our collaboration we merged performative- and visual arts traditions and shared knowledge and experience from each practice.

 In the early 1900s Wassily Kandinskys’ publication “Concerning the spiritual in art” (1911) was published and many other artists such as Hilma af Klint and Emma Kunz, was influenced by spiritism, séances and alternative lifestyles, among others vegetarianism.
 In the last years we have seen a return of the spiritual expressed in contemporary art, especially in connection to ecological and environmental thinking, renewed focus on indigenous knowledge and our relationship to nature.

 CoSA aims to channel and interpret the spirit of places (Genius Loci) into our artworks.
 By travelling to and exploring sites with spiritual reference or history, we re-create lost rituals and create new artworks.
 In dialogue with the place, we include material, objects, sound, movement and actions in relation to each chosen site.